hu3rror/memos-on-fly/README.md

 > Run the self-hosted memo service [memos](https://github.com/usememos/memos) on [fly.io](https://fly.io/).
 Automatically backup the database to [B2](https://www.backblaze.com/b2/cloud-storage.html) with [litestream](https://litestream.io/).

 🙏 Thanks for [linkding-on-fly](https://github.com/fspoettel/linkding-on-fly), the project is inspired by it.
-If you want to deploy memos with litestream locally, please use [hu3rror/memos-litestream](https://github.com/hu3rror/memos-litestream)
+If you want to deploy memos with litestream function locally, please visit [hu3rror/memos-litestream](https://github.com/hu3rror/memos-litestream)

 ## Prerequisites

   - [fly.io](https://fly.io/) account
   - [Backblaze](https://www.backblaze.com/) account or other B2 service account
-  - [Optional] *If you want to build your own docker image, clone repository from [hu3rror/memos-on-fly-build](https://github.com/hu3rror/memos-on-fly-build).*
+  - [Optional] *If you want to build your own docker image, clone repository from [hu3rror/memos-litestream](https://github.com/hu3rror/memos-litestream).*

 ### ⚠️ **WARNING**
-[hu3rror/memos-on-fly-build](https://github.com/hu3rror/memos-on-fly-build) Will be deprecated in the near future and maintenance updates will be moved to [hu3rror/memos-litestream](https://github.com/hu3rror/memos-litestream)
+[hu3rror/memos-on-fly-build](https://github.com/hu3rror/memos-on-fly-build) has been deprecated and the maintenance is moved to [hu3rror/memos-litestream](https://github.com/hu3rror/memos-litestream)

 If you have used this image before, you can simply change the build image section of your fly.toml to the new image like this: